Bamboo clothing: what you need to know...

-The hidden face of bamboo viscose
+The hidden side of bamboo viscose

 Bamboo viscose requires a complex and highly polluting manufacturing process .
-To transform bamboo into a soft, supple fiber, it must first be dissolved using caustic soda , then treated with sodium sulfates and sulfuric acid 😯 These intensive chemical steps have a considerable environmental impact, making the production of bamboo viscose anything but eco-friendly.
+To transform bamboo into a soft and supple fiber, it must first be dissolved using caustic soda , then treated with sodium sulfates and sulfuric acid 😯 These intensive chemical steps have a considerable environmental impact, making the production of bamboo viscose anything but eco-friendly.

-Recognize eco-responsible bamboo textiles
+Recognizing eco-responsible bamboo textiles

 Towards a more ecological bamboo viscose?